 Tip: In addition to free food this Veterans Day are many other businesses that are discounting purchases and handing out other types of free stuff.
 See this list of Veterans Day Freebies and Discounts for more information.

 Outback Steakhouse's free Veterans Day food offer is available on Veterans Day.
-After you've found a nearby Outback Steakhouse, I recommend you give them a call to see what time of day you should come in to get the free food, as well as to verify that your location is participating in the Veterans Day offer.
+After you've found a nearby Outback Steakhouse, it would be best to give them a call to see what time of day you should come in to get your free food, as well as to verify that the location is participating in the Veterans Day offer.

 Outback Steakhouse's Veterans Day free food can be enjoyed by all military personnel.
 This includes not only veterans but also active duty military.
 However, this means that if you bring friends or family with you, only the military members are eligible to take advantage of the free food.
 Of course, if you fall under one of the categories mentioned above, you can get 20% off your meal.
 This is just one of a few restrictions put in place by Outback Steakhouse—others are explained below.

 Military ID is required for military members to get the free food and beverage on Veterans Day.
 This proof of service isn't unique to Outback Steakhouse.
 Nearly all restaurants that have Veterans Day free meals will require some sort of verification to prove that you're an active or retired military member.

 The Bloomin' Onion and beverage were what Outback Steakhouse offered as the free items in 2018.
 This meant patrons did not have free reign to choose anything else off their menus.
 Additionally, Veterans Day was the only day on which the free Bloomin' Onion and beverage offer was valid.
 However, the 20% discount for other service members could have been taken advantage of for a couple days—between November 8 and 10, 2018.